After surviving the Holocaust, Judel and Pauline Schuster resettled in Buffalo, N.Y., to start an own families.

 Abe remembered how the neighborhood pool delivered out the little kid of their dad.
 He might cross down the water slide while the alternative children watched.

 “We were lucky,” Esther said.
 “We had been fortunate to have them as mother and father — no matter their suffering, regardless of their ache.
-They were able to teach those training of ‘Live now, love difficult and appreciate the whole lot.’ ““
+They could teach those training to ‘Live now, love difficult, and appreciate the whole lot.’ ““